Most of daily turnover at Baku Stock Exchange accounts for bonds in secondary market

 By Sara Israfilbayova – Trend:

-The deals on manat bonds of the Central Bank of Azerbaijan (CBA) were concluded during the day.
+The deals on manat bonds of the Ministry of Finance of Azerbaijan and dollar bonds of the state company SOCAR ($2.1 million – 3.5 million manats) were concluded during the day.

 Follow the author on Twitter: @IsrafilbekovaS